i-am-Els/PurityEngine/README.md

 5. Build all projects.
 6. Run the `install` Executables.

-> There are executables such as `Game.exe` and `PnTEditor.exe` in the install directories `${projectDir}/out/install/${presetName}/bin`, accompanied by the required runtime artefacts.
+> There are executables such as `Game.exe` and `PurityEditor.exe` in the install directories `${projectDir}/out/install/${presetName}/bin`, accompanied by the required runtime artefacts.
 Running these executables instead of the ones in the target binary directories will resolve the `DLL not found errors`.

 > No more manually copying dlls to executable location.
 You get the latest build in the install directory.